Here’s your sneak peek of Beneath Black Sails, book 1 in a new adult fantasy series.

 The longboat crew turned the vessel around, angling back towards deeper water as the former captain and his officers splashed to shore.
 Soaked breeches dragging her down, Vice clambered into the boat and resumed her spot at the bow.

 The Morrigan bobbed gently in the waves, awaiting their return.
-Alongside, the slaver ship, a pot-bellied brig, pitched to and fro.
+Alongside, the slave ship, a pot-bellied brig, pitched to and fro.

 “You might have taken our ship,” the former slaver captain bellowed across the waves, “but the days of Lady Vice are numbered!”